logsem/cerise-stack-monotone/README.md

 # Differences with the paper

 Some definitions have different names from the paper.
-In particular, _directed capabilities_ are called _monotone capabilities_ in the Coq development.

 *name in paper => name in mechanization*